Profive Time Medical TAVI & Aortic Stenosis podcast.

 TEN News – June 2017

 Patients with heart valve disease may soon be able to avoid open heart surgery and be out of hospital within a couple of days.
-Intv: Anthea Elliot (patient), Dr Dion Stub (Alfred Heart Centre), Assoc Prof Tony Walton (Alfred Heart Centre)
+Intv: Anthea Elliot (patient), Prof Dion Stub (Alfred Heart Centre), Assoc Prof Tony Walton (Alfred Heart Centre)

 Trailblazing new treatments for heart disease in Melbourne